 What could be causing pain during sex?

-An STI like chlamydia, endometriosis, trichomoniasis or a yeast infection can all cause pain during sex.
+An STI like chlamydia, trichomoniasis or a yeast infection can all cause pain during sex.
 It could also be due to chronic condition like endometriosis.
 If the pain is in your vagina, then it’s likely due to trichomoniasis or a yeast infection; if the pain is in your cervix (higher up), an STI may be to blame.